santuario/umba-example/README.md

 As you can see, I breath and live technology; but all the babble about the next best way of using AI, ML, or Data for the sole purpose of monetizing and implement it around the world absolutely bores me to tears...

 I can be reading a really cool article on *Wired Magazine* about this new fridge that uses AI to predict when you need to buy more sparkling water or something and, for me, it is like watching paint dry.
 I couldn't care less.
 What I *do* care about is what you do with it: how do you take this algorithm based technology and make it live in places it's never been before...
-What I'm really interested in is the convergence of *Data* and *AI/ML* with ethics as a tool for creative troubleshooting.
+What I'm really interested in is the convergence of *Data* and *AI/ML* and ethics as a tool for creative troubleshooting.
 For example:

 **1)** In order to understand the *social mobility* based on skin tone, [I calculated the PANTONE®* of mexican political parties](https://www.youtube.com/watch?v=AZcDNoGPaVg)